dimitris-c/AudioStreaming/README.md

 - **Ogg Vorbis** (both local and remote files) ✨

 #### Known limitations
-~~- As described above non-optimised M4A files are not supported this is a limitation of [AudioFileStream Services](https://developer.apple.com/documentation/audiotoolbox/audio_file_stream_services?language=swift)~~

 **Ogg Vorbis Seeking:**
 - Seeking is **not supported** for Ogg Vorbis files in the current release